-$Note \, re \, Lighting \, Control. \, (Only \, if loco \, is \, equipped \, with \, lights \, etc.)$
+Note re Lighting Control.
+(Only if loco is equipped with lights etc.)

-The TTS decoder fitted to your locomotive supports lighting control as standard.
-However, the following functions are only available if lighting is fitted to the loco.

-- Front and Rear Lights are activated by F0 on the controller.
-(Decoder hardware function outputs I and 2 using the decoder's yellow and white - The Auxiliary Function output is activated by F25 on the controller.
+- The TTS decoder fitted to your locomotive supports lighting control as standard.
+However, the following functions are only available if lighting is fitted to the loco. - Front and Rear Lights are activated by F0 on the controller.
+(Decoder hardware function outputs 1 and 2 using the decoder's yellow and white wires.) - The Auxiliary Function output is activated by F25 on the controller.
 (Decoder hardware function output 3 using the decoder's green wire.)